Pricing path-dependent Bermudan options using Wiener chaos expansion: an embarrassingly parallel approach: The algorithm

 \item Alternatively, we can use the number of Monte Carlo samples as the leverage for parallelism.
 Since the number of samples remains fixed during the whole algorithm, the parallelism will be as efficient for large $k$ as for small ones.
 Assume we have $R$ computing resources at our disposal, then each resource handles $M_R = M/R$ sample paths and runs the sequential algorithm~\ref{algo-ls-chaos} on these paths except that at each time step, a reduction followed by a broadcast are done right before updating the $\htau_k^{p,n,(m)}$, $m=1,\dots,M$.
 In this way, the chaos expansions are computed using the $M$ paths.
 We precisely describe this parallel algorithm in Algorithm~\ref{algo-ls-chaos-parallel}. \end{enumerate} We have followed the approach~\eqref{para} for our parallel implementation to make sure all the resources are always fully busy, which is the least requirement to ensure a decent scalability.
 The comparison of Algorithms~\ref{algo-ls-chaos} and~\ref{algo-ls-chaos-parallel} shows that the sequential and parallel algorithms differ very little.
 We even managed to merge the sequential and parallel implementations into a single code, which is hardly ever feasible especially when using MPI.
-Each computing resource samples a bunch of paths, on which it updates the optimal stopping policy and contributes to the computation of the $\hl^M_k$'s.
-At each time step, we make a reduction to get the value of the $\hl^M_k$'s and then a broadcast makes the coefficients available to every resources. \SetKwBlock{Parallel}{In parallel do}{end} \SetKw{Broadcast}{Broadcast} \SetKw{Reduce}{Reduce}
+Each computing resource samples a bunch of paths, on which it updates the optimal stopping policy and contributes to the computation of the $\hl^M_k$'s. \JL{At each time step, we compute an average (a \emph{reduction}) to get the value of the $\hl^M_k$'s and then we send (\emph{broadcast}) the coefficients to every resources.
+In practice, we actually use the \emph{AllReduce\footnote{See \url{https://mpitutorial.com/tutorials/mpi-reduce-and-allreduce/} for an explanation of how reduce and broadcast can be efficiently coupled.}} method from MPI.}